AutodeskGames/stingray-docs/source/sdk_help/extend_editor/plugin_extensions/previews.md

 For a list of all the functions you can use in your Lua preview extension module, see the base interface defined in the *asset_preview/preview-behaviors/preview-base.lua* file.

+Note that unlike your JavaScript modules, your Lua file must be in the project content.
+You will probably want to use a `resources` extension to mount its folder as part of the project.
+See ~{ Extend the Project Content }~.

 ## Configuration

 Each preview extension requires the following configuration parameters.